synthpop-galaxy/synthpop/docs/source/models.rst

     "population_density_kwargs" : ...

-Each of the kwargs items includes a sub-dictionary specifying the module (see below).
+Each of the kwargs items includes a sub-dictionary specifying the module.
-Additional kwargs can be used to define a population specific evolutionary modul and galactic warp.
+Additional kwargs can be used to define galactic warp.